Import songs from CDs into Music on Mac

-If you don’t see tickboxes next to the songs, choose Music > Preferences, click General, then make sure “Songs list tickboxes” is selected.
+If you don’t see tickboxes next to the songs, choose Music > Settings, click General, then make sure “Songs list tickboxes” is selected.

 If you’re not connected to the internet or if Music can’t find the CD’s information, songs appear as “Track 01”, “Track 02” and so on.
 See If you don’t see songs in Music.